DomDomHaas/domdomhaas.github.io/_posts/2014-12-08-Unity Serialization.md

     //Debug.Log ("found property: " + localIdProp.intValue);

     persistentID = localIdProp.intValue;
+    //Important set the component to dirty so it won't be overriden from a prefab!
+    UnityEditor.EditorUtility.SetDirty (this);
     #endif
 }
 {% endhighlight %}

 (This snippet was provided by **"thelackey3326"** in <a href="http://forum.unity3d.com/threads/how-to-get-the-local-identifier-in-file-for-scene-objects.265686/" target="_blank">this UnityForum post</a>. )
+With the addition of the **"UnityEditor.EditorUtility.SetDirty (this);"** line, **very important** to prevent prefabs from overriding the persistentID!

 Here an InspectorScript snippet which uses OnEnable() to call the init() method.